mcyhx/auto_encoder_for_feature_engineering/README.md

 ![image](https://user-images.githubusercontent.com/31196373/155123827-9a55a3c8-2893-4123-84ce-3b2190d15ccc.png)

-Second,when you have the dataset Run the file autoencoder_pytorch.py,save the encoder and vocab in your directory.
+Second,when you have the dataset,run the file autoencoder_pytorch.py,save the encoder and vocab in your directory.

 Third, use the encoder and vocab to generate(predict) the feature you wanted.